shih-hao-tseng/SLSpy/README.md

 `sudo make install`

 which has been tested under Fedora 30.
-Ubuntu support will be available soon.

 To install the packages manually, the user should install
 * blas-devel/libblas-dev